 With 20 years of professional IT experience, his fluency in all things back end related has earned him the nickname “Brain of Backend”.
 Whenever the backend team need help, advice or guidance, Brian can easily be spotted walking around the office as he is always wearing a trusty cap.
 Brian is an energetic and passionate about his work which makes him consistently reliable when it comes to delivery.

-Software Development Manager (Web) A.K.A Mr Smiley
+Head of Development (Web) A.K.A Mr Smiley

 He describes himself as boring but the front end team would disagree.
 They see David is a great listener who is always open to help solve problems, provide comprehensive feedback and valuable career advice.
 David loves seeing his team members succeed and is always raising his standards to keep his team at the top of their game.

-IT Manager A.K.A Agent Smith
+Head of IT Operations A.K.A Agent Smith

 Gavin joined LEAP in 2013 as an IT Infrastructure manager.
 Gavin has been responsible for several impressive projects such as setting up Zaliet’s WordPress environment in AWS from scratch in addition to responsibility for the migration of LEAP cloud to AWS infrastructure.
 Everyone at LEAP Dev can always count on Gavin to help with all things Amazon AWS Cloud related.